erkaii/use-maude/system_property_checking_examples/README.md

 Note that the examples in different subsections are **independent** from each other.

 ## Explicit State Model Checking
+An example of QLOCK protocol is implemented as a maude module.
 Launch maude with the module loaded

 ```
 maude qlock.maude